-Performing competitor keyword research is one of the best ways to boost your search optimization game.
-If you can figure out your competitor’s keywords, you can use that insight to guide your own SEO strategy and potentially gain a competitive edge in the search results.
+Performing competitor keyword research is one of the best ways to boost your organic search optimization game.
+If you can figure out your competitor’s keywords, you can use that insight to guide your own SEO marketing strategy and potentially gain a competitive edge in the search results.

 What is Competitor Keyword Research?

 When we talk about a competitor’s keywords, we’re typically referring to both the keywords that your competitor ranks well for in search results, as well as the keywords your top competitors are targeting but has failed to rank well for.
 Both categories can inform your SEO keyword strategy.

 - Steal your competitor’s keywords to compete for rankings in the same search results.

 - Find and begin targeting keywords that have not yet been targeted by competitors.

 - Discover long tail keywords used by your target market that you hadn’t thought of yourself.

 - Find out why your competitor’s website ranks above your specific keywords for broad search terms.